PassEr1/Injector/injector_by_addr/README.md

 ASLR should be TURNED OFF !!!!

-working code as psuedo code:
+working code as pseudo code:
 -----------------------------------------------------------------